-You will find [further information and guidance on assessment arrangements](#) on our website.
+Academic Registry have also published [further information and guidance on assessment arrangements](#).
 This includes a link to the [University's Academic Integrity Training and Test](#).

 No student will be able to progress beyond the next progression point in their studies until they pass the test.
 The test has a pass mark of 85% but you can take the test as many times as you need to.